Askold Melnyczuk: Later life and works

 Melnyczuk was introduced at the launch for his first novel, What is Told, by poet Seamus Heaney.
-Published in 1994, it was named a "New York Times Notable Book."
+Published in 1994, it was named a "New York Times Notable Book".
 Writing in The New York Times Book Review, Alida Becker observed: "To fall in love with Melnyczuk's voice is no trouble at all."
 His second novel, Ambassador of the Dead (2001), selected as one of the "Best Books of the Year" by the Los Angeles Times, was described "a triumph of style and storytelling" by Scott Morris.
 House of Widows (2008) is a "big novel…about love, war, duty, honor, betrayal, history, and politics," noted Booklist, the journal of the American Library Association, adding that it was "hard to put down and harder to forget," and naming it an "Editor's Choice" for the year.
 Kirkus Reviews noted that the "hallucinatory tale achieves something of the fierce, distracting power of D.H.
-Lawrence's nerve-grating masterpiece, Women in Love."
+Lawrence's nerve-grating masterpiece Women in Love."

-Author Jill McCorkle said that Melnyczuk's fourth novel, Excerpt from Smedley's Secret Guide to World Literature, "charms the reader and steals the heart" while critic George Scialabba noted that "Jonathan Wainwright is the lambent essence of today's adolescence."
+Author Jill McCorkle said that Melnyczuk's fourth novel, Excerpt from Smedley's Secret Guide to World Literature, "charms the reader and steals the heart", while critic George Scialabba noted that "Jonathan Wainwright is the lambent essence of today's adolescence."

 Melnyczuk received a Lila Bell Wallace-Reader's Digest Award in Fiction in 1997, as well as the McGinnis Award in Fiction from the Southwest Review in 1991.
-In 2001 he was awarded the biannual PEN/Nora Magid Award for Magazine Editing by the PEN American Center which cited AGNI as "one of America's, and the world's, best literary journals."
-That same year he was honored by PEN New England with its "Friend to Writers" Award.
+In 2001, he was awarded the biannual PEN/Nora Magid Award for Magazine Editing by the PEN American Center which cited AGNI as "one of America's, and the world's, best literary journals."
+That same year, he was honored by PEN New England with its "Friend to Writers" Award.
 In 2011, he received the George Garrett Award for Outstanding Community Service in Literature from the Association of Writers & Writing Programs.
 He has also received grants from the Massachusetts Cultural Council in fiction, poetry, and non-fiction.
 Stories and essays have both been listed on the Honor Roll of The Best American Short Stories (2001) and The Best American Essays (2008, 2010).

 Melnyczuk's nonfiction and memoir has been published in AGNI, The Boston Globe, Epiphany, Harvard Review, the Los Angeles Times, Los Angeles Review of Books, The New York Times, Parnassus, The Threepenny Review, The Writer's Chronicle, and many other journals.
 His short stories have appeared in The Antioch Review, Boston Review, Chelsea, Denver Quarterly, The Gettysburg Review, Glimmer Train, Harvard Review, Irish Pages, The Massachusetts Review, The Missouri Review, Ropes (Ireland), Witness, and others.
-Poems have been anthologized in The McGraw Hill Anthology of Poetry, The Evolving Canon, and Under 35: The New Generation of American Poets and have appeared in APR, The Alaska Quarterly Review, Boulevard, Denver Quarterly, Grand Street, The Nation, Partisan Review, Ploughshares, Poetry and many others.
+Poems have been anthologized in The McGraw Hill Anthology of Poetry, The Evolving Canon, and Under 35: The New Generation of American Poets, and have appeared in APR, The Alaska Quarterly Review, Boulevard, Denver Quarterly, Grand Street, The Nation, Partisan Review, Ploughshares, Poetry and many other publications.

 Melnyczuk teaches at the University of Massachusetts Boston and in the Bennington College Writing Seminars.